 - Management Accounting & Analysis

 - Sales and Marketing

 - Leadership & Management

 - Entrepreneurship

-- o Master of Business Administration
+- Master of Business Administration

 Emphasis in:

 - Producing

 - School of Communications Media

-- o Bachelor of Science in Communications Media
+- Bachelor of Science in Communications Media

 Emphasis in:

 - Acting

 - Animation

 - Game Development

 - Journalism

 - New Evangelization

-- Producing
+- Producina

 - Production

 - Post Production

 - Screenwriting

 - Television Studio Production

-- Graduate School of Biblical Theology
+- · School of Humanities

+- Bachelor of Arts in Humanities

+Emphasis in:

+- Creative Writing

+- Philosophy

+- Screenwriting

+- Theology

-- o Master of Arts in Biblical Theology
+- Master of Arts in Biblical Theology

+&lt;sup>6 JPCatholic will no longer offer the MA in Biblical Theology program in the online modality to students residing outside the State of California beginning July 1, 2018.
+This change is due to the insurmountable financial obligation required to obtain authorization to operate in every state where online students reside.
+The MA in Biblical Theology program will continue to be offered in the on-campus modality and in the online modality to students residing in the State of California.
+New enrollment in the program has been suspended while the impact of these changes is evaluated.

 Accreditation Status

 John Paul the Great Catholic University is accredited by the WASC Senior College and University Commission (WSCUC), 985 Atlantic Avenue, Suite 100, Alameda, CA 94501, 510.748.9001.

 School of Business

 The School of Business is critical in accomplishing the mission and vision of JPCatholic, which is to shape creators and innovators, leaders and entrepreneurs at the intersections of communications media, technology, and business, guided by the spiritual, moral and social teachings of Jesus Christ.
 The curriculum prepares students to create, lead, manage, sustain, and grow entrepreneurial product and service companies.

 Bachelor of Science in Business (BS)

 Emphasis in: